mantonaci/taxy/README.md

 ### <a name='rest-api'>REST API<a/>

-Alternative you can verify the tests case via REST API.
+Alternative you can verify the test cases via REST API.
 Go into taxy-core module and execute this command ```mvn wildfly:run``` to start application server by **wildfly-maven-plugin**.

 ```maven
 <plugins>